-"The Fukushima Dai-ichi NPP accident is a sequence of equipment, planning and institutional failures resulting in releases of radioactive materials, following the [Great East Japan Earthquake and the subsequent tsunami(s)]" [10], p.
+"The Fukushima Dai-ichi accident is a [...] sequence of equipment, planning and institutional failures resulting in releases of radioactive materials, following the [Great East Japan Earthquake and the subsequent tsunami(s)]" [10], p.
 1. Although the seismic hazard was considered both in the site evaluation and design of the Fukushima Dai-ichi NPPs, the impact from the earthquake on 11 March 2011 exceeded the licensing based design basis ground motion.
 More importantly, although the tsunami hazard was considered both in the site evaluation and design of the Fukushima Dai-ichi NPPs, the related risk was underestimated.
-Subsequent additional protective measures taken as result of a re-evaluation after 2002 were insufficient to cope with the tsunami run-up values on 11 March 2011 and related phenomena (hydrodynamic forces, debris impact, site flooding) [70].
+Subsequent additional protective measures taken as result of a re-evaluation after 2002 were insufficient to cope with the tsunami run-up values on 11 March 2011 and related phenomena (hydrodynamic forces, debris impact) [70].
 Therefore, the plants were not able to withstand the tsunami impact.

-In this report, the implications from the Fukushima Dai-ichi NPP accident for PSA Level 1 and Level 2 and to decision making using PSA results have been investigated in the framework of the ASAMPSA_E project.
+In this report, the implications from the Fukushima Dai-ichi accident for PSA Level 1 and Level 2 and to decision making using PSA results have been investigated in the framework of the ASAMPSA_E project.
 Since the scope of PSA in Japan in general as well as for the Fukushima Dai-ichi units did not extend to the relevant scenarios, direct lessons to be learned on these issues are limited.
-Therefore, the authors have used their experience on the current status of PSA Level 1 and Level 2 models worldwide and in Europe as well as the insights gained from the ASAMPSA_E questionnaire [119] for identifying further gaps of PSA methodologies and for derived related conclusions and recommendations.
+Therefore, the authors have used their experience on the current status of PSA Level 1 and Level 2 models worldwide and in Europe as well as the insights gained from the ASAMPSA_E questionnaire for identifying further gaps PSA methodologies and for derived related conclusions and recommendations.

-In the following, the main lessons learned on PSA Level 1 and Level 2 as well as decision making using PSA results is briefly summarized.
+In the following, the main lessons learned on PSA Level 1 and Level 2 as well as decision making using PSA results are briefly summarized.
 Moreover, a numbered list of the conclusions and recommendations contained in this report is provided in section 6.2.

 In view of Fukushima Dai-ichi accident, the existing (Level 1 and Level 2) PSAs for NPPs manifest specific insufficiencies about the identification of rare events and their combinations.
 Efforts should be put mainly on the improvement of the adequacy of criteria for the identification of initiators, including rare events and their combinations, of the assessment of their frequency of occurrence versus severity and of the models for components/structures failure.
-More generally, initiating events should be systematically determined for all operating modes and relevant sources of radionuclides, and include all hazard impacts with a special focus on low probability/high impact events, which can significantly challenge the safety concept of the plant and thus may give rise to cliff-edge effects.
-Specific to hazards, this includes the systematic extension of the PSA scope to beyond design basis hazard scenarios (at frequencies below ~ 10-4 per year) as well as combinations of hazards events with other events, which includes correlated hazards as well as uncorrelated combinations with credible probability.
+More generally, initiating events should be systematically determined for all operation modes and relevant sources of radionuclides, and include all hazard impact with a special focus on low probability/high impact events, which can significantly challenge the safety concept of the plant and thus may give rise to cliff-edge effects.
+Specific to hazards, this includes the systematic extension of the PSA scope to beyond design basis hazard scenarios (at frequencies below $- 10^{-4}$ per year) as well as combinations with sufficient probability.
 Internal and external hazards shall include natural and man-made hazards that originate externally to both the site and its processes.
 The list of external hazards shall be as complete as possible.
 Justification shall be provided on its completeness and relevance to the site.